microsoft/Digital-Twin-Builder-in-Real-Time-Intelligence/lab/tutorial-rti-3-build-ontology.md

     ![Screenshot of selecting the bus data source.](media/bus-data-source.png)

-    You can wait for the data preview to load if you want, but you don't have to.
+    Optionally, wait for the data preview to load.
 Select **Choose data source** to confirm.

 3. For the **Property type**, leave the default selection of **Non-timeseries properties**.
 4. Under **Unique Id**, select the edit icon (shaped like a pencil) to choose a unique ID out of one or more columns from your source data.
 Digital twin builder uses this field to uniquely identify each row of ingested data.